7 things you can do with the existing tasks from Task Scheduler

 Select the task and, in the panel on the right, under Selected Item, click or tap Run.

+Note that you can run a task on demand only if it is enabled.
+If the task is disabled, the Run button is not visible.
 Also, the task cannot be run manually if the "Allow task to be run on demand" setting is not selected.
-In this case, the Run button is visible but when you press it, you get a message like the one below: "To run this task on demand, open the task Properties dialog box and select the Allow task to be run on demand check box on the Settings tab".
+In this case, the Run button is visible, but when you press it, you get a message like the one below: "To run this task on demand, open the task Properties dialog box and select the Allow task to be run on demand check box on the Settings tab."

 You can stop a running task from completing its actions by ending it.
-To do this, select the task and, under Selected item, click or tap End.
+To do this, select the task and, under Selected Item, click or tap End.

-To stop a task from running for a certain period of time, you can disable it.
-When a task is disabled it will not run on schedule nor on demand but it will remain in Task Library.
-A disabled task can be enabled at any time.
-Select the task you are interested in and click or tap Disable in the Selected item panel.
+To stop a task from running for a certain period, you can disable it.
+When a task is disabled, it is not run on schedule nor demand, but it remains in Task Library.
+Also, if it is running when you disable it, it keeps on running until it finishes its job.

 If you no longer want to run a task, you can delete it.
-This action will completely remove the task from the Task Library.
-Pick the task to be deleted and, in the 'Selected Item' click or tap Delete.
+This action completely removes the task from the Task Library.
+Pick the task to be deleted and, in the Selected Item click or tap Delete.

-The task is exported into an XML file which contains all the properties of the task, triggers, actions, conditions and settings.
+The task is exported into an XML file which contains all the properties of the task, triggers, actions, conditions, and settings.
 To export a task, select it and then click or tap the Export button.